BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

 This is about as basic as it gets.
-Not even any styles needed here and while that may not be the case for most sites styles would not add much complexity here, and wouldn't change anything about the "Atomness" of the `Button`.
+Not even any styles needed here.
+While that may not be the case for most sites, styles would not add much complexity and wouldn't change anything about the "Atomness" of the `Button`.
 For one other example, a `BlockLink`:

 ```javascript
 import Link from 'next/link'